matheusfillipe/GDScript-REPL/README.md

 Requires python3 and a godot image.
 Use the `irc_bot` folder.

-1. Install gdrepl: `pip3 install gdrepl`
+1. Install gdrepl: `pip install gdrepl` or `uv pip install gdrepl`
 2. Build a docker image for it (See section bellow).
 3. Copy `config.py.example` to `config.py`
 4. Edit it for your needs.
-5. You can create a virtual environment or not: `pip3 install bot/requirements.py`
+5. Install bot dependencies: `pip install -r irc_bot/requirements.txt`
 6. Run `./bot.py`

 To keep it running and manage it i recommend pm2: https://pm2.keymetrics.io/